Maryland 1: Henrietta Maria and the Catholics

 And in part because of financial difficulties, the split between regulars and seculars turned into a feud, and while most clergy took no part in the dispute, the ones who did further weakened the morale of Catholics around the Country who were still experiencing hardship and uncertainty.

-Because marriage was still difficult, and priests weren’t always around, Catholics often turned to clandestine marriages with no priest involvement, and sometimes they’d divorce similarly informally.
 So, many seculars worried that the English Catholic community was descending into ignorance and moral anarchy, and they blamed the regulars for allowing that to happen.

 Though it wasn’t usually legal, Justices of the Peace still imprisoned Catholics regularly, and Catholics had to wait longer for trial than most people.
 Because people had to pay for food and bedding in prison, this meant their money continued to dwindle.
 So, one man named Thomas Metcalf spent two years starving in a Lancaster jail, and died soon after being transferred to London.
 Henry Morse who I mentioned above spent 9 years in 3 prisons.
 While in Newgate, he managed to get slightly more comfortable quarters than most, and found the walls of his room scribbled with a combination of scripture and obscenities from the two types of people who had frequently occupied the cell.